mbforbes/mapgen/report/report.md

 ![task 2 sparsity](img/task2-sparsity.png)

-_Figure TODO: Task 2, sparsity (or density) that is difficult to predict._
+_Figure 15: Task 2, sparsity (or density) that is difficult to predict._

 <br />